 2. What types of Governor do we have?

 We have a number of different types of governor: those who are appointed and governors who are elected.
 We always have elected Parent Governors.
 All governors have equal authority and input to the Governing Body.
 There are 12 positions on our Governing Body.

 3. What does being a Parent Governor mean?

 A Parent Governor is elected by parents/carers, but actually is NOT there to ‘represent’ parents.
 The Parent Governor’s job is to get to know, to support and challenge (ask questions of) the school, just like all governors.
 Parents/carers can bring very useful insights about what the school is like for children and their families.
 Parent Governors can help other governors understand what being in the school is like.
 They are often the first to celebrate wonderful things that the school is doing!
 Being a Parent Governor is a very rewarding way of being involved in your child’s school.

 4. What does being a Governor involve?

-As a governor, you need to be able to attend at least 6 meetings over the year.
-There is a full Governing Body Meeting, a Performance and Curriculum Committee Meeting and a Business Committee Meeting each term where governors with specific responsibilities report back about their work with the school.
-These take place in school, in the early evening.
-On average a Governor needs to spend 1-2 hours a week on governor activities, whether it is attending meetings, visiting the school, reading reports or following up on actions.
+As a governor, you need to be able to attend at least 6 Full Governing Body meetings over the year where governors with specific responsibilities report back about their work with the school.
+These take place in school, in the early evening (usually 5:30pm – 7:00pm).
+On average a Governor needs to spend 1 hour a week on governor activities, whether it is attending meetings, visiting the school, reading reports or following up on actions.
 (Some weeks you will have nothing to do for governors).